-There are 11 studies in the database on taurine; the confidence rating is 35.
+There are 11 studies in the database on taurine; the research rating is 35.
 A score above 80 means the effectiveness rating for this supplement is reliable.
 A score under 80 means there is insufficient evidence to ensure a reliable effectiveness rating.
-Note, this rating is for taurine as a whole.
-There are also individual ratings for the claims below.
+Note, this research rating is for taurine as a whole; there are also individual ratings for the claims below.

 Products Containing Taurine